Archive How to Set Up Parental Controls on Chromebook

 • Set screen time limits for your child

-• Block apps you don’t want your child to have
+• Block certain websites or apps you don’t want your child to see

 • See the location of your child’s device (Android only)